robboby13/Udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 When preparing the data for training it was required to convert the traffic sign images from RGB (32, 32, 3) to grayscale (32, 32, 1).
-To do this we used the openCV library with python3 bindings.
-Following this step the data was normalized.
+To do this we used the openCV function COLOR_RGB2GRAY.
+To scale the images numeric values down we normalize the images using the openCV function NORM_MINMAX.
 Both of these functions were input into the preprocess function resulting in the following.

 ![alt text](https://github.com/robboby13/Udacity/blob/master/CarND-Traffic-Sign-Classifier-Project/images/processed_grayscaled_normalized.png)